All Products

 E-MapReduce:Large-scale text deduplication using MinHash-LSH

-This topic describes how to use the built-in functions of Serverless Spark to quickly identify and remove near-duplicate content from massive text collections.
-This method is suitable for scenarios such as cleaning pre-training corpora for large models.
+This topic describes how to use built-in Serverless Spark functions to identify and remove near-duplicate content from large text corpora, a common data cleaning task for large language models (LLMs).

-MinHash-LSH is a classic algorithm combination for approximate similarity detection.
-It is widely used for large-scale set similarity calculations, such as Jaccard similarity.
-The core idea is as follows:
+MinHash-LSH is a classic algorithm combination for approximate similarity detection, widely used for large-scale set similarity calculations, such as Jaccard similarity.
+Its core ideas are:

-1. MinHash: Converts text into a set of n-grams and then uses multiple hash functions to generate a compact signature vector that preserves the similarity features of the original set.
+1. MinHash: Converts text into a set of n-grams, then uses multiple hash functions to generate a compact signature vector that preserves the similarity features of the original set.

-2. Locality-Sensitive Hashing (LSH): Divides the signature vector into multiple bands and hashes each band separately.
-This process increases the likelihood that highly similar texts are placed in the same hash bucket, which allows for the rapid filtering of candidate pairs.
+2. locality-sensitive hashing (LSH): Divides the signature vector into multiple bands.
+Each band is hashed separately, making it more likely for highly similar texts to fall into the same hash bucket, enabling rapid filtering of candidate pairs.

 Serverless Spark integrates MinHash-LSH capabilities through the minhash_lsh and build_lsh_edges functions.
-It uses the Fusion engine for vectorized acceleration.
-This eliminates the overhead of data row-to-column conversion and improves the execution efficiency of deduplication tasks.
+It leverages the Fusion engine for vectorized execution, accelerating deduplication tasks by eliminating the overhead of row-to-column data conversion.

 minhash_lsh